vespa-engine/blog/_posts/2022-06-07-vespa-hybrid-billion-scale-vector-search.md

 The above figure is produced by running all 29,3K queries with an increasing number of `k` centroids, ranging from 1 centroid to 256 centroids (1, 2, 4, 8 , 16, 32, 64, 128, 256).
 The distance prune threshold was set to 0.6 and maximum
 re-ranking depth 4K.
-Example run
+Example run using 32 centroid clusters `k=32`, re-ranking at most 4K vectors.

 <pre>
 $ python3 recall.py --endpoint https://spann.samples.aws-us-east-1c.perf.z.vespa-app.cloud/search/ \